DariaTolstokoraya/DSA-210-Project/README.md

 During my future steps, I might remove some variables and add new ones that would be relevant for my topic.
 These six variables are related to the topic of “Digital and social contacts within family and workplace and its relation to subjective well-being and social exclusion”, so I would primarily focus on them.

+### UPD:
+Working on the project, I realize that for regression analysis I have to add some additional variables:
+- “hhlipnt” - Parent lives in same household with a respondent (It has integer type)
+- “colprop” - Proportion of colleagues based at the same location (It has integer type)

 # Motivation to study this topic & Literature Review
 Motivation to study this topic lies in several dimensions.